 BEHRENS: Joe is the tough guy who comes out of the bush, as we say in Canada, the real backwoods in the 1890s and as a poor boy and an orphan and makes himself a fortune in a family by building railways in Western Canada in the period of the - just before the First World War; has a big family and wrestles with a lot of ghosts and demons from the Irish past.

 LYDEN: You're obviously drawn to the Irish experience in North America.
 Tell me a little bit about your fascination, and your own heritage.

 BEHRENS: Yeah.
 My great-great-grandfather, of whom I actually know very little, other than he came out of County Clare in the worst of the famine summers, 1847, and crawled ashore that summer on the wharf at Windmill Point in Montreal.

 At the same time, my family in Montreal were, you know, prosperous people and they weren't necessarily interested in being Irish by the time I got there.
-Ireland was, you know, was in a dim past and forgotten largely and memories connected to it were those of, you know, shame and poverty.
+Ireland was, you know, in the dim past and forgotten largely, and the memories connected to it were those of, you know, shame and poverty.
 They were very determined to be Canadian and be successful and they were.

 LYDEN: And that's kind of where you start this book, isn't it?
 I mean, Joe O'Brien isn't particularly riffing on his Irish past.
 But he really wants to be the new man in the new place.

 BEHRENS: Yeah.
 Joe is largely based on my grandfather.
 And my granddaddy, his name was John Joseph O'Brien.
 He had four daughters: Mary Margaret, Mary Frances, Mary Patricia and Mary Althea.
 He was the first warden of the Ascension of Our Lord Parish in Montreal, yet somehow we weren't Irish.
 We were Canadian.
 You know, we were in the present, in the now and all that Ireland stuff had been something that happened in the dim past and we were over it.